spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/payone/integration-in-the-back-office/payone-integration-in-the-back-office.md

 ## Current limitations

 - Payments can be properly canceled only from the the Back Office and not from the Payone PMI.
 - Payments can't be partially canceled.
-We create one payment intent per order and it can either be authorized or fully cancelled.
+One payment intent is created per order and it can either be authorized or fully cancelled.
-- When you cancel an item on the order details page, all order items are canceled.
+- When an item is canceled on the order details page, all order items are canceled.

 ## Next steps